koonerts/algo/docs/algo-templates.md

       FOR each character c in word DO
         IF c is not in current.children THEN
-          Create new TrieNode for c
+          Create new TrieNode FOR c
-        Set current to child node for c
+        Set current to child node FOR c

       Mark current node as end of word